 Fifteen colleges and universities, and seven theological institutions, receive direct support through the Thanksgiving Special Day Offering, further nurturing the relationship between our Church and educational institutions.
 This offering provides scholarships and pastoral care to Disciples students at Disciples schools, so your gift directly impacts the lives of leaders who will serve the Church for years to come.

 The Christmas Special Day Offering directly supports regions in their mission to extend the ministry of Christ.
 Regional Ministries provide pastoral care and enrichment programs in 32 areas of the U.S. and Canada.
 Regions are often known for their camp and conference programs, as well as the development and ordination of ministry candidates.
 All gifts made to the Christmas Special Day Offering support the region in which they’re given.

 Other Special Mission Funds

 Disciples Mission Fund is one of three special mission funds created to sustain important work of our Church.
 There are two other Special Mission Funds that have special offerings each year:

 Week of Compassion

 Week of Compassion is the Disciples witness in the face of natural or man-made disasters.
-Floods, hurricanes, fire, civil wars, poverty, disease are only a few of the challenges Week of Compassion responds to on behalf of Disciples.
-The Special Day offering is the only church-wide effort to provide general funding for the ministry.
+Floods, hurricanes, fire, civil wars, poverty, and disease are only a few of the challenges Week of Compassion responds to on behalf of Disciples.
+The Week of Compassion Offering is the only church-wide effort to provide general funding for the ministry.

-For more than 40 years Disciples have had a visible ministry to address the racism in society.
-Gifts support programs and initiatives aimed at dismantling racism.
-Learn more about the Reconciliation Ministry.
+For more than 40 years, Disciples have had a visible ministry to address racism in society.
+Gifts to Reconciliation Ministry, through its Offering or throughout the year, support programs and initiatives aimed at dismantling racism.